On Networking.

 On HeightOn’s BNI experience: what we learned

-After BNI, we explored other networking groups, including The Chamber of Commerce, Network My Club, and Big Business Breakfast Club.
+After BNI, we explored other networking groups, including BoB, The British Chamber of Commerce, Network My Club, Big Business Breakfast Club and even Gatwick Diamond.
 These groups often provided more meaningful connections without the rigid structure of BNI.

 BNI works best for businesses that: